pradeep240604/SQL_INTERNSHIP/FinalProject/README.md

 ---

-🔗 Relationships
+## 🔗 Relationships

--  One-to-Many : Each supplier can supply multiple products.
+- *One-to-Many*: Each supplier can supply multiple products.
--  Many-to-Many: Each product can be stored in multiple warehouses, and each warehouse can hold multiple products (handled via the Stock table).
+- *Many-to-Many*: Each product can be stored in multiple warehouses, and each warehouse can hold multiple products (handled via the Stock table).

 ---

-🔔 Features Implemented
+## 🔔 Features Implemented

- ->1.
-Inventory Tracking
+### 1. *Inventory Tracking*

 All inventory records are maintained per warehouse with quantities, allowing a centralized view of available products and real-time stock status.

- ->2.
-Low Stock Notification Trigger
+### 2. *Low Stock Notification Trigger*

 A trigger is implemented to automatically raise an alert when a newly inserted stock record is below the predefined reorder level for that product.
 This simulates automated low-stock notifications in real inventory systems.

- ->3.
-Stored Procedure for Stock Transfer
+### 3. *Stored Procedure for Stock Transfer*

 A stored procedure enables seamless transfer of product quantities from one warehouse to another.
 It ensures that the source stock is reduced and the destination stock is either created or updated accordingly.

- ->4.
-View for Inventory Summary
+### 4. *View for Inventory Summary*

 A database view is created to display a consolidated view of all product quantities across warehouses along with their reorder levels, making it easier to monitor inventory in one place.

- ->5.
-Inventory Reports
+### 5. *Inventory Reports*

 Several SQL queries are written to generate reports such as:
 - Products currently below reorder levels
 - Total quantity of each product across warehouses
 - Inventory breakdown per warehouse

 ---

- ✅ Key Learning Outcomes
+## ✅ Key Learning Outcomes

 - Practical implementation of *relational schema design*
 - Handling *many-to-many* relationships in inventory systems
 - Using *triggers* for real-time alerting
 - Developing *stored procedures* to automate stock transfers
 - Creating *views* and *aggregate queries* for business intelligence
 - Hands-on practice with *MySQL* and *DBeaver*

 ---

- 📁 Project Components
+## 📁 Project Components

 - *Schema Definition* – Tables for products, warehouses, suppliers, and stock
 - *Sample Data* – Insertions for testing queries and triggers
 - *Trigger Logic* – For low-stock alerts
 - *Stored Procedure* – For moving stock between warehouses
 - *Reporting Queries* – For generating insights
 - *README File* – Project documentation

 ---

- 💼 Use Cases
+## 💼 Use Cases

 This project is an ideal fit for:
 - College mini/main projects
 - SQL/Data Engineering portfolios
 - Demonstrating backend database skills in interviews
 - Freelance or small-scale warehouse backend systems

 ---

- 📌 Conclusion
+## 📌 Conclusion

 The Inventory and Warehouse Management System project reflects a strong grasp of SQL fundamentals and backend logic required in modern inventory applications.
 With proper schema planning, business rule automation, and reporting, it is ready to showcase in your job portfolio or GitHub.